badges/shields/doc/deprecating-badges.md

 Locate the source file(s) for the service, which can be found in `*.service.js` files located within the directory for the service (`./services/:service-name/`) such as `./services/imagelayers/imagelayers.service.js`.

-Replace the existing service class implementation with the `DeprecatedService` class from `./core/base-service/deprecated-service.js` using the respective `category`, `url`, and `label` values for that service.
+Replace the existing service class implementation with the `DeprecatedService` class from `./core/base-service/deprecated-service.js` using the respective `category`, `route`, and `label` values for that service.
 For example:

 ```js
 'use strict'